terrywbrady/CldAws230/PITCHME.md

 +++

 ## Goal
-Ths project will build an automated system to build an deploy a test instance of DSpace using code from a specific [pull request](https://github.com/DSpace/DSpace/pulls).
+This project will build an automated system to build an deploy a test instance of DSpace using code from a specific [pull request](https://github.com/DSpace/DSpace/pulls).
 +++

 ## Goal